dportik/phyluce-genomes-to-supercrunch/README.md

 ## Installation

-`phyluce-genomes-to-supercrunch.py` is written in Python (2.7) and functions as a stand-alone command-line script.
+`phyluce-genomes-to-supercrunch.py` is written in Python (compatible with  both 2.7 and 3.7) and functions as a stand-alone command-line script.
 It can be downloaded and executed independently without the need to install any additional Python packages or libraries, making it easy to use and edit.